Computer Science/ Information Technology (CSIT)

 This course is designed to meet the needs of students who wish to enter the field of Internet Development.
 It will provide a rigorous treatment of Hypertext Markup Language (HTML) using the current XHTML standard.
 Other topics include Cascading Style Sheets (CSS) [external and embedded Style]; CSS1 and CSS2; design elements and applications that enhance web pages; and saving and editing files on a remote server.
 Students will complete hands on projects as part of the requirements for the course.
 Open lab time required.
 Code 3 course fee.

-CSIT 144 Introduction to Operating System Using Unix 3 cr.
+CSIT 144 Introduction to Operating System Using Linux 3 cr.

-This course is designed to enable the student to use the UNIX operating system.
+This course is designed to enable the student to use the Linux operating system.
 Topics include basic commands, compilers, editors, text processors, shell and awk programming, file system organization and basic system administration.
-Students will have access to the Mac computers and a UNIX server housed in the Technology building.
+Students will have access to the Mac computers and a Linux server housed in the Technology building.
 Open lab time required.
 Code 3 course fee.

 CSIT 145 Computing Fundamentals 3 cr.